dcpedit/red-herring-build-guide/README.md

 ![r6](https://user-images.githubusercontent.com/800930/144701138-a02562c5-93ca-4123-86c0-234244662661.jpg)

 ### Capslock LED (optional)
 Check your switch before doing this.
-You may need to solder the LED AFTER you solder you switch.
+You may need to solder the LED **after** you solder the switch, especially if the switch does not have a large opening on the bottom for the LED.
 Short leg \
 goes in the square pad.
 Use the left holes for a stepped keycap.

 ![caps-led](https://user-images.githubusercontent.com/800930/144701449-40d33008-8b8e-45d1-aa4d-8b70a19723bb.jpg)